 Fall 2020 Class Delivery Format

-This class will have virtual and in-person components in Fall 2020.
-In-person is not required.
+This class will be fully virtual in Fall 2020.

 Partial funding is available for some student travel and out-of-country fieldwork related to this class.
 Note: No travel option January 2021 Independent Activities Period.